-Other conditions can feel similar to Plantar Fasciitis.
-Here’s how to tell the difference.
+Other conditions can feel similar to Plantar Fasciitis - Here's how to tell the difference

 What does plantar fasciitis feel like?

-Plantar fasciitis causes pain/stiffness on the inner part of your arch, close to your heel bone.
 You may also notice a puffiness or a little bit of swelling in that specific area.

 Can plantar fasciitis cause calf pain?